Wulf's Kitchen: Roasted Monkfish with Apples and Thyme

 - Extra thyme leaves or a little parsley, finely chopped, for garnish

 Heat the oven to 425°F. Pat the monkfish tail dry.
 With dry hands, pull off any remaining grey membrane.
-Wulf’s monkfish tails are well cleaned, but there may be some small bits you’ll want to remove.
+Wulf’s monkfish is well cleaned, but there may be some small bits you’ll want to remove.
 Do not trim the fish aggressively.
 It may look strange raw, but it won’t when cooked and this is part of the character of the fish.